EkthaReddy/VSDSquadron-Mini-Internship/README.md

-# vsdsquadron-mini-internship
+# VSDSquadron-Mini-Internship
 An internship on RISC-V and VLSI using VSDSquadron Miniboard provided by VLSI System Design(VSD).

-## Overview of internship
+## Overview of the internship
 The internship provides the Code Specification through C modelling.
 It involves two process